mrocklin/blog/_posts/work/2012-11-01-Unification.md

     rewriterule(pattern_source, pattern_target)
 {% endhighlight %}

 Unification allows us to describe `BLAS` mathematically without thinking about how each individual operation will be detected in an expression.
-The control flow and the math are completely separated allowing us to think hard about each problem individually.
+The control flow and the math are completely separated allowing us to think hard about each problem in isolation.

 References
 ----------